-When faced with a situation that seems hopeless, it's easy to think, "If God is so good, why would he allow this to happen to me?"
+When faced with a situation that seems hopeless, it’s easy to think, “Is God really good?
+And if He is, why would he allow this to happen to me?”

 We cannot base our conclusion of God’s goodness on bad that happens in our world.
 Why?
 I’m glad you asked….

 1. We live in a fallen world.
 When Adam and Eve disobeyed God way back in the garden (Genesis 3), that opened the door to sin as well as sickness, disease, and death.
 The fact is, there is sickness in the world.
 There is disease.
 There is death.
 That is a result of man’s disobedience to God and rejection of His original plan.